KV721/school-timetable-generator/README.md

 ### Step 4: Generate

-Click **✨ Generate Timetable**.
+Click **Generate Timetable**.
 The solver typically finds a perfect solution in under a second.

 ## Built-in Scheduling Rules